joachimbbp/spritefire/README.md

 ### Read Sprite Alpha As
 Alpha channels in sprites can be read as either red, blue, green, luma, or black, so you can composite with different background colors
 ### GUI
-Adjust settings (such as alpha compensation) in a raylib gui.
-You should be able to run everything through this
+Adjust settings (such as alpha compensation) in a raylib GUI.
+You should be able to run everything through this new GUI.
+### LUT
+Match the sprites using a Look Up Table